-Formerly a lodge now a house, built c.1850. (grade II listed)
+Formerly a lodge now a house, built c.1850. (grade II listed).

-The driveway to the left of the house is the original front drive to Endon Hall
+The driveway to the left of the house is the original front drive to Endon Hall.

-1891 Charles Guert aged thirty one was a groom, coachman and domestic servant from Lymm.
-And wife Mary twenty nine years from Coldstream, Berwickshire and three children aged 2 to 7 years.
-The eldest was born in Manchester, the other two in Bollington
+1891: Charles Guest was resident at Endon Lodge, he was aged thirty one years and was a groom, coachman and domestic servant originally from Lymm.
+Charles lived with his wife Mary aged twenty nine years and from Coldstream, Berwickshire.
+They had three children aged between two and seven years.
+The eldest was born in Manchester and the other two in Bollington.

 The historical information on this page about the construction of the house is taken from the Historic England website.
 Our thanks go to Linda Stewart who has researched census information to present an interesting history of the house’s residents.